Richard Stallman's personal political notes from 2003: May - August

 The purpose of such executions would be to terrorize opponents of the empire--justice plays no part.
 For this purpose, trials are unnecessary.
 Punishing someone falsely accused would be just as effective for terror as punishing someone actually guilty.
 Punishing people simply for being enemies of the US would be...capital.

-Bush's war on women is being carried out quietly,
+Bush's war on women is being carried out quietly, without demanding legislation, but it is devastating.

 [Reference updated on 2018-05-10 because the old link was broken.]

-The Indian government says it cannot afford to provide drinking water
+The Indian government says it cannot afford to provide drinking water to the public, but it has money to subsidize the water megacorporations in privatization.

 [Reference updated on 2018-05-10 because the old link was broken.]